Suspicious item found in Shalimar Express, has a battery connected to packet

 "Some suspicious material was kept inside Shalimar Express at Lokmanya Tilak Terminus railway station.
 A letter was also found with "keep this packet here, next team will carry on from here" written on it.
 One battery connected to the packet also found," news agency quoted Mumbai Railway Commissioner as saying.

-Asper reports, the Railway Protection Force (RPF) swung to action and reached the spot to take a stock of the situation.
+As per reports, the Railway Protection Force (RPF) swung to action and reached the spot to take a stock of the situation.
 Some reports also suggest that five gelatin sticks were found in Shalimar Express.